semantic-flow/sflo/documentation/task.2025-11-29-opslog.md

 We need to update the Semantic Flow documentation and the `createNode` code to reflect a finalized separation of responsibilities among `_opslog`, `_meta`, and `_ref`.
 This prompt defines exactly what must be implemented.

-All flows are now optional, so the only marker for a node is its "_node-handle/" folder.
+All flows are now optional, so the only marker for a knop is its "_knop-handle/" folder.
 We need a sflo-config-ontology predicate for turning on/off the opslog.
 If it was on for a weave, and then gets turned off, I think _default and _working should get deleted on the next weave.

 ---